weenhanceit/infrastructure/README.md

 Don't forget the `-E` to `sudo`.
 It allows the environment variables to be passed to the script.

 Now you can deploy the Rails app.
 [TODO: How to deploy.]
+NOTE: Currently the first deploy will fail, since the database doesn't exist.
+You have to manually do `rails db:setup` after getting the application code to the server.

-Once deployed, remember to reload the Nginx configuration:
+Once deployed, remember to reload the Nginx configuration, and start (restart) the Puma service:
 ```
 sudo nginx -s reload
+sudo systemctl restart *domain-name*
 ```